 All spheres of human activity are affected by the interplay between social structure and individual agency.
 Sociology is unique in its recognition not only that societies shape us, but also that we shape our societies.
-During the Access course you will study topics including the Family, Media and Education alongside key sociological perspectives.
 In studying sociology, you can make comparisons of societal behaviour, attempt to solve issues and gain a more rational and objective understanding of the society in which we live.

 • It is desirable if you have a clear idea of the university course that you would like to apply for.